hackboxlive/impulse-nn/README.md

 A artificial neural network library written in C++14, written from scratch.
 Currently, it trains on a feed-forward network, which to my surprise, works fine.
 The activating function here used is the fast sigmoid function, and the derivative function is also of the same.

+## How to run?

+Use the command `./impulse` to run the project.
+You can build the project by using `make` command while in the project directory.

+(I don't know much about it :p)

 ## What did it teach me?

 1. I knew about feed-forward neural nets.
 But never thought implementing them would be such a pain.
 A lot of hours in debugging taught me to write cleaner code.